 IFRS 16 introduces a single lessee accounting model and requires lessees to recognize assets and liabilities for all leases, except when the term is 12 months or less or when the underlying asset has a low value.
 The Company recognizes a right-of-use asset and a lease liability for its leases with lease terms greater than one year.
 The right-of-use asset is measured at cost and depreciated over its estimated useful life.
 At the commencement date, the lease liability is measured as the present value of the lease payments that are not paid at that date.
 The lease payments are discounted using the interest rate implicit in the lease or if that rate cannot be easily determined, the Company's incremental borrowing rate.
 If the lease terms are subsequently changed, the present value of the lease liability is re-measured using the revised lease terms and applying the appropriate discount rate to the remaining lease payments.
-The Company recognizes the amount of the re-measurement of the lease liability as an adjustment to the right-of-use asset.
-However, the carrying amount of the right-of-use asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the Company recognizes any remaining amount of re-measurement in profit or loss.
+The Company recognizes the amount of the right-of-use asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the Company recognizes any remaining amount of re-measurement in profit or loss.